Elisa Cotroneo, RSME, RSMT

 Bibiana Badenes RSME, RSMT

 Bibiana is an influential somatic educator from Benicassim, Spain.
 As the head of Kinesis, a somatic therapy clinic, for more than 20 years, she oversees an innovative body-mind rehabilitation program for rheumatoid arthritis patients and stress management clients.
-Bibiana was trained both as a Physical Therapist, having graduated from the University of Valencia, and as an Advanced Certified Rolfer and Rolfing Movement Practitioner.
+Bibiana was trained both as a Physical Therapist, having graduated from the University of Valencia, and as an Advanced Certified Rolfer and Rolfing Movement Practitioner from the Rolf Institute.
 She is co-creator of the innovative Aquatic Myofascial Integration – as well as Myofascial and Movement Trainings, both of which she teaches internationally.

 A pioneer in connecting and building bridges of contact among distinct therapeutic disciplines, Bibiana searches for an inter-disciplinary dialogue through health which can be accessible to everyone.
 She created and directs Bodywisdom Spain to fulfil this vision www.bodywisdomspain.com.

 Bibiana also trained as an Embodiment Facilitator in 2016 and Leader as Coach from Columbia University, NY in 2018.
 She is an associated teacher for Advanced-Trainings (USA).
 She organizes International workshops and retreats in Spain.

 Her love and enthusiasm for healing work and for people is immediately evident in her whole being, in her state-of-the-art Physiotherapy clinic and in the vast number of programs she has created to assist all kinds of people to realize their potential in body, mind, heart and spirit.
 She enjoys a rich family life with her husband and 3 children (and her dog Zac.)